chaostoolkit/chaostoolkit-documentation/sources/reference/api/journal.md

 * `"completed"`: when the experiment runs fully.
 It does not indicate the activities in the experiment suceeded, only that they were executed as expected
+* `"failed"`: when one of the activity reports a failed condition
-* `"failed"`: when the experiment breaks for unforeseen reason
+* `"aborted"`: when the experiment breaks for unforeseen reason
-* `"aborted"`: when the experiment is interrupted (for instance after a signal is received)
+* `"interrupted"`: when the experiment is interrupted (for instance after a signal is received)

+!!! note
+    It is important to understand the `"completed"` status expresses that everything ran all the way.
+An action may not have resulted in what the operator wanted but it did not fail.
+Always review the entire journal to fully appreciate the actual outcome of the experiment.

+    There are two reasons it could be marked as `"failed"`.
+Either a tolerance failed or if an extension made a check for a condition.
+So, for instance, let's say the extension made a HTTP call to your service, that call returned a 400 rather than 200.
+If the extension was not designed to care for this difference, then the status will be marked as `"completed"`.
+    However, if the extension validated the HTTP response, it may have decided to fail the action which would lead to a ̀ "failed"` status.

+    The `"aborted"` and `"interrupted"` are different, the former means of a crash somehow (say, because of a bug).
+The latter indicates a signal was received.
+Both MUST bail the entire process.

 The `start` property MUST be a JSON string formatted as per [RFC 3339](rfc3339) in UTC timezone.